Installation#

 • Create a new conda environment by running:

-conda create --name my_irlc_env python=3.11 # The name is up to you.
+conda create --name my_irlc_env python=3.12 # The name and version is up to you.

 • Select your environment in VS Code.
 To do this open the command pallet using ctrl+Shift+P, type Python: Select Interpreter, and select your environment (my_irlc_env) from the list.
 If it does not appear, select Enter interpreter path.. and navigate to it.